Remzi1993/jquery-manager/readme.txt

 == Description ==
 Manage [jQuery](https://jquery.com) and [jQuery Migrate](https://jquery.com/download/#jquery-migrate-plugin) on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
 The ultimate jQuery debugging tool for WordPress

-When activated, the latest stable version of jQuery and jQuery Migrate is added to your website.
-By default jQuery Migrate uses an uncompressed development build with logging active, so that developers are able to identify deprecated code.
+When the plugin is activated the latest stable version of jQuery and jQuery Migrate are added to your website.
+The default is sufficient for most people, however the settings provide a way for you to tweak your jQuery install. jQuery Manager for WordPress is an open source project and I would like to invite anyone to contribute.
+The development and issue tracker is located on GitHub, see: [github.com/Remzi1993/wp-jquery-manager](https://github.com/Remzi1993/wp-jquery-manager)

 **Warning, this is also a Developer / Debugging tool**